Diclofenac Sodium Viatris (formerly Fenac) (Diclofenac Sodium)

 Who Should Not Take Diclofenac Sodium Viatris (formerly Fenac)

-Do not take if you are allergic to diclofenac, aspirin, ibuprofen, or other NSAIDs.
-Do not take if you have stomach or intestinal ulcers, bleeding from stomach or bowel, kidney or liver problems, severe heart failure, or have had heart bypass surgery.
-Avoid during the last 3 months of pregnancy.
+Do not take if you are allergic to diclofenac or other NSAIDs, have a history of stomach ulcers, bleeding disorders, severe heart failure, or are in the last three months of pregnancy.

 Medical Conditions to Discuss

-Tell your doctor if you have heart or blood vessel disease, high blood pressure, past history of ulcers, gastrointestinal problems, bowel diseases, bleeding disorders, asthma, diabetes, kidney or liver problems, or if you’re dehydrated or planning surgery.
+Inform your doctor if you have heart disease, high blood pressure, kidney or liver issues, gastrointestinal problems, asthma, or are dehydrated.

 Pregnancy and Breastfeeding